-Many of the trickiest questions on the ACT Science ask you to do more than just identify details and trends in the data, they ask you to make inferences about the presented scientific situations and experiments.
+Many of the trickiest questions on the ACT Science test ask you to do more than just identify details and trends in the data, they ask you to make inferences about the presented scientific situations and experiments.
 Sometimes they ask you what would happen if something changed about the scientific situation or what the results might be of an additional experiment.
 It goes without saying that these questions can be quite taxing on your poor little brain.

 Many of these inference questions fall into a category I call “Yes/No, because…” questions because they look something like this: